medusajs/admin/README.md

    ```
 4. **Go to [http://localhost:7000](http://localhost:7000)**

-You can create your own user for the admin by running:
+Back to your Medusa engine installation directory, you can create your own user for the admin by running:
 ```
 medusa user -e some@email.com -p some-password
 ```